Section Styles inset-image

 -

-Entrants are advised to retain a copy of entries as the Promoter will be unable to return any submitted entry.
+Entrants are advised to retain a copy of their entry, as the Promoter is unable to return submitted work.

-Entries must not have been published, self-published or accepted for publication in print or online.
+• Not have been published, self-published, or accepted for publication in print or online;

 -